mousakhan/Design-Portfolio/README.md

 ####  Layout

 This change required changing some of the page layout.
 Instead of having a deals page where as they invite more users, the deals change, it makes more sense to list all the deals.
 This way, when they click a venue, they can see all deals, how many people they need, and they can decide which deals they want to redeem.
 After clicking the deal, a popup will show where employees can enter a redemption code.
-A quick sketch of this idea is shown below:
+Another quick idea was to change the venue layout.
+Since rows for each venue were taking up a lot of space, and there are currently ~15 venues in the application, it takes up too much screen space.
+A quick sketch of these new layouts are shown below:

 <img src="Layout.jpg">

+The venues are now 'cards' and two cards can go in one row.
+Furthermore, the deals will be listed when they click the venue, and right after clicking the deal, a pop-up shows up where they can pass the phone over to a venue employee to enter the code.